What can cause chemical poisoning?

 What are the symptoms of a chemical poisoning?

 Different chemicals will cause different symptoms.
 Common symptoms can include:

 Severe throat pain

 Burns on the lips or mouth

-Sudden behavior changes, such as unusual sleepiness, irritability, or jumpiness
+Sudden behavior changes, such as abnormal sleepiness, irritability, or jumpiness

 Nausea or vomiting